TTanisha/FamilyHub/.github/ISSUE_TEMPLATE/dev_task.md

 ---
 name: Dev Task
-about: Suggest an idea for this project
+about: Create a dev task for this project
 title: 'Dev Task: '
 labels: 'Dev Task'
 assignees: ''
-project: 'FamilyHub'
+projects: 'FamilyHub'

 ---
+Make sure to link the dev task to the accompanying user story and other related tasks.
+For example, if part of an implementation, link to the related UI task.